idaholab/virtual_test_bed/doc/content/index.md

 The VTB repository hosts a wide variety of example challenge problems based on advanced reactor designs.
 This website contains the background and documentation for each use case.
 Click on a reactor type below to find out more.
 To access the corresponding inputs and supporting file, refer to the [repository](https://github.com/idaholab/virtual_test_bed).

 Users will need to request access to the controlled NEAMS software from the [Nuclear Computational Resource Center](https://inl.gov/ncrc/).
-For additional information on the VTB, please reach out to Dr. Abou-Jaoude at abdalla.aboujaoude.at.inl.gov.
+For additional information on the VTB, please reach out to Dr. Charlot at lise.charlot@inl.gov.

 ## Information about the Virtual Test Bed